-The above Versicle is sung through the whole Octave at the Memory of Saint John, except when the Ant.
-Greatly to be honoured. is sung at the Memorial: then instead is sung the Versicle Their sound is gone out into all lands.
+Let this Versicle be sung throughout the whole Octave at the Memorial of Saint John, except when the Ant.
+Greatly to be honoured.
+426. is sung at the Memorial: then instead let be sung the Versicle Their sound is gone out into all lands.
 R. And their words unto the ends of the earth.